Open access

 Article-processing charges

 Rhinology Online levies an article-processing charge of 700 euro for each article accepted for publication.
 We routinely waive charges for authors from low-income countries.
 For other countries, article- processing charge waivers or discounts are granted on a case-by- case basis to authors with insufficient funds.
-Authors can request a waiver or discount during the submission process.
+Authors can request a waiver or discount when submitting their paper.
+Requests made during the review process or after acceptance will not be considered. .
 For further details, see our article-processing charge page.

 Peer-review policy